RohanNero/Loyalty-Harvest-Raw/NOTES.md

 1. form calls `createLeaves` using input
 2. that calls `createMerkle`
 3. which in turn calls `createRewardEvent` on the `Claim.sol` contract

+9/13 notes:

+1. revise scripts to take input and then craete any additionally needed scripts

+Different flows discovered:

+NEED TO CREATE EVENT FIRST BECAUSE EVENTID IS A KEY ELEMENT OF THE LEAVES, DOES THIS MEAN OUR SYSTEM REQUIRES ORGANIZER TO MAKE TWO SEPERATE TX?

+You could argue that two seperate tx are inherit if you look at the protocol from this perspective:

+1. organizers publicly announce event and create `RewardEvent` on `Claim.sol`
+2. once reward period has ended, they update the event to include the `merkleRoot`
+3. users may now claim rewards

+Alt perspective:

+1. organizers publicly announce event
+2. once reward period has ended the organizer creates the `RewardEvent`
+3. organizer creates `merkleRoot` and passes it to the event
+4. users may now claim rewards

+**SOLUTION** `eventId` won't be based upon the `eventMap` length but instead upon the `organizer`'s specific eventId

+wait but lets rethink the leaf structure:
+Need a `nftAddress`, `tokenId`, `heldUntil`

+If event A uses 0x7, 7, and 7 as input

+and event B uses 0x7, 7, and 7, the input is the same, could this cause issues?

+other users can't steal the funds since we have `msg.sender` checks, any other issues present?

+Alright redesign the `leaf` structure to only include the barebones three variables listed above

+## IDEA for new project:

+reward event for stack exchange ethereum users

+This would read from stack exchange api to view user data such as rep and description to match eth address to stack exchange account, users will need to put their address in stack exchange desc

+Newst NFT deployment: